 It is used to add both fragrance as well as taste to any dish.

-If you use cinnamon especially cinnamon powder in a dish you are sure to feel it.
+If you use cinnamon especially cinnamon powder in a dish you are sure to taste it in the dish.

 Cinnamon falls into the warm/ sweet spice category.